kyle-flores/Airline-Passenger-Satisfaction-Classifier/README.md

 # Airline Passenger Satisfaction Classifier: Project Overview
 - Produced a model that accurately predicts the satisfaction of airline passengers
-- Uncovered patterns within the data after data cleaning and creatied insightful, descriptive data visualizations
+- Uncovered patterns within the data after data cleaning and created insightful, descriptive data visualizations
 - Explored various classifiers, including Random Forest, K-Nearest Neighbors, Gradient Booster, and others, using different scoring metrics to identify the optimal model for this scenario
 - Conducted hyperparameter tuning on the best-fitting model, which was the XGBoost Classifier

+This model could aid airlines in identifying dissatisfied passengers, allowing for targeted improvements to enhance their experience and overall satisfaction.
+Engaging with these passengers for feedback can inform strategies to elevate the airline's appeal, fostering customer loyalty, a positive brand image, and increased revenues.

 ## Tools Used
 **IDE:** Jupyter Notebook